 We buy most of our cleaning supplies, and some food staples through Costco.
 I expect this number will continue to climb as we buy more and more baby stuff through there, as they have pretty good deals on select items.
 Also, as our family grows, it will probably make sense to buy things in bulk that we wouldn't buy there now, so I would foresee this continuing to grow.

 We saw a pretty big savings this past year as we made the decision to raise our deductible from $500 to $1,000 in the event of an accident.
-This would essentially mean that we’d have to go accident free for just under two years to save the difference.
+This would essentially mean that we'd have to go accident free for just under two years to save the difference.
 We also dropped rental car insurance.
 Previously, when we were both working, we wanted to make sure that we had this coverage.
 Now that my wife is staying at home, we feel that we could get by with one car in the event of an accident.
 I believe that this cost will drop a little in 2010 as we realize the full year savings, and then level off or rise with inflation.
+Here you can get a auto owners insurance quote.

 Secretary of State + Roadside Assistance